-This data set contains surface temperature measurements of Arctic sea ice and land ice acquired using the KT19 pyrometer alongside the NASA Airborne Topographic Mapper (ATM) Instrument onboard the NASA P-3 aircraft.
+This data set contains surface temperature measurements of Arctic sea ice and land ice acquired using the KT19 pyrometer alongside the NASA Airborne Topographic Mapper (ATM) Instrument onboard the NASA P-3 and NASA DC-8 aircrafts.
 The data were collected as part of the Operation IceBridge funded survey campaigns.

 Operation IceBridge products may include test flight data that are not useful for research and scientific analysis.
 Test flights usually occur at the beginning of campaigns.
 Users should read flight reports for the flights that collected any of the data they intend to use.
 Check IceBridge campaign Flight Reports for dates and information about test flights.